Skip to main content

 Future students: Apply now

-Apply to Metropolitan State: Start the journey toward your Global Studies BA now.
-Learn about the steps to enroll or, if you have questions about what Metropolitan State can offer you, request information, visit campus or chat with an admissions counselor.
+Apply to Metro State: Start the journey toward your Global Studies BA now.
+Learn about the steps to enroll or, if you have questions about what Metro State can offer you, request information, visit campus or chat with an admissions counselor.

 Get started on your Global Studies BA